-Cut freshly bloomed lavender stems in late summer with a clean pair of gardening shears or sharp sanitized scissors.
-It would help if you cut the stem close to the bottom of the lowest branch.
+Cut freshly bloomed lavender stems in late summer with clean gardening shears or sharp, sanitized scissors.
+It will help to cut the stem close to the bottom of the lowest branch.

-Make sure to cut at least an inch off from the top of the soil.
+Make sure to cut at least an inch off the soil’s top.
 This cutting method helps prevent bugs and mold from getting on your lavender plant.

 You can strip away the lavender buds and use them fresh in baking (so long as You used no pesticides during their growth cycle)

-Learn More: I often dry my lavender in my dehydrator; you can also tie a bundle and hang it upside down in a dry, warm spot.
+Learn More: I often dry my lavender in my dehydrator; you can tie a bundle and hang it upside down in a dry, warm spot.
 We have an entire guide dedicated to drying lavender you should bookmark for when it’s time to harvest your own lavender.